mward19/pcp/README.md

 # Brief summary
 I was looking for ways to work with and extract information from noisy 3-dimensional images of bacteria called tomograms.
 I read a book about ways of making the most of messy data using linear algebra and optimization<sup>1</sup>.
 In the process, I learned about Principal Component Pursuit.

-Here I apply Principle Component Pursuit to a video I shot in my lab.
+Here I apply Principal Component Pursuit to a video I shot in my lab.
 Using this method, I am able to extract the background and foreground of a video, using nothing more than linear algebra and a simple convex optimization problem.

 ![pcp demo](./demo.gif)